lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## September 18, 2018

+Got ECCO MARC records from U of T!!!
+Now I just need to figure out how to open and read MARC records.
+But I'm sure they contain the information I want!

 ## September 16, 2018

 I can't believe I used to do all this without OpenRefine!!!
 It's so helpful for data cleaning.